 Thankfully, Rule #28 makes the provision that 'Socks can be any damn colour you like.'
 Phew.

-We think 20cm is just about right and the razzle-camo-inspired print on these Ratio Dash 20 cm Sock will make a statement.
-In fact, they could potentially boost performance, injecting a bit of entirely legal #SockDoping into your favorite cyclist's preparation.
+We think mid-calf height is just about right and the festive print on these Primal Santa Socks will get any rider in the holiday spirit.
+In fact, they could potentially boost performance, injecting a bit of entirely legal #SockDoping into your favourite cyclist's ride.

-With support and ventilation in key areas, the Ratio Dash 20 cm Sock will also keep their feet feeling fresh and comfortable on every ride.
+With support and ventilation in key areas, the Primal Santa Socks will also keep their feet feeling fresh and comfortable throughout the season.

 La Casquette.
-The essential accessory to complete the classic cyclist look.
+The essential accessory to complete the classic cyclist look, adding panache to any outfit.

 They might not like to talk about it, but the cyclist in your life would secretly appreciate a little bit of luxury care for their sensitive bits from time to time.